mikrono/tModLoaderWiki_kr_ko/Basic-Netcode.md

 **Make sure you send a packet where it is supposed to be sent, in this case on death for the boss.** ModNPC has a hook for this.

-**In a lot of cases, you do not need to send packets at all; simply use one of the TML hooks.** In the given example we could also just check if the running instance is a server in the death hook for the boss, and then run whatever logic we need.
+**In a lot of cases, you do not need to send packets at all; simply use one of the provided tML hooks.** In the given example we could also just check if the running instance is a server in the death hook for the boss, and then run whatever logic we need.
 Usually there's a hook already available you can use for your logic.
 Our [intermediate netcode guide](intermediate-netcode) goes more in-depth on this matter.

-But now you might wonder, **when to send a packet then**?
-Usually a good time to send a packet is with non-deterministic behavior.
+But now you might wonder, **when to send a packet then?** Usually a good time to send a packet is with non-deterministic behavior.
 Consider the boss again in a multiplayer game.
 You may have programmed the AI to semi-randomly switch phases of the boss.
 In a multiplayer scenario this random switch should occur on the server, and at that point the server should send a packet to all clients informing them of the phase change.
 This way all clients will stay in sync because they are informed by the server.
 If the clients were to decide for themselves when to switch phases each client would turn out of sync with each other because they would switch at different moments.

 # Improving
 Many examples can be found in ExampleMod for packets.
 For example you can use the Notepad++ "Find in files" feature and look for `GetPacket()` in the ExampleMod folder.
 Make sure 'Match case' and 'In all sub-folders' are checked.
 You'll find all locations in which a packet is created and likely sent.